-For the year ended December 31, 2017, total capital expenditures at the Delson plant totalled approximately \$1.0 million.
-The major portion of these expenditures were devoted to a new railway tie mill, which includes an inspection, trimming and end-plating line.
+For the year ended December 31, 2018, capital expenditures at the Delson plant totalled approximately \$2.0 million.
+The major portion of these expenditures were devoted to a new tie trimmer and stacker as well as a sanitary sewer system upgrade.